Migration Action Committee information & updates

 The Migration Action Committee (MAC) of Pima Monthly Meeting of the Religious Society of Friends, in recognition of our common humanity with people in migration, stands in solidarity to advocate for an end to (those) immigration and border policies that violate human rights and to offer aid to those harmed by current laws.

-Since 2017, Pima Monthly Meeting has assisted in the liberation of six individuals from immigration detention.
+Since 2017, Pima Monthly Meeting has assisted in the liberation of many individuals from immigration detention.
 Bonds have ranged from $1,500 to $20,000 or more.
 Detainees released on bond are generally more successful in winning their cases in immigration court and receiving approvals to remain in the United States than immigrants who remain detained for the length of their case.

 -- Migration Action updates --